opensafely/documentation/docs/releasing-files.md

 *   **Quasi-identifiers** - attributes that in themselves are not direct identifiers, but in combination may allow an individual to be identified; for example, age plus gender plus home address plus the date of a recent hospital visit (see [L. Sweeney, Simple Demographics Often Identify People Uniquely.
 Carnegie Mellon University, Data
 Privacy Working Paper 3.
 Pittsburgh 2000](https://www.ccs.neu.edu/home/cbw/static/class/5750/papers/Sweeney.pdf) for more detail and examples).
 It is not possible to say what variables are quasi-identifiers outside of a specific context; ethnicity, number of children, GP surgery or other characteristics could be disclosive in some circumstances and not in others.
 Medical data provides a lot of variables that could be identifying, such as medical diagnoses and prescriptions.
 Hence, deciding the riskiness of an output requires judgement and an understanding of context.

-### Types of disclosure

-There are different types of disclosure risk associated with the release of data (See: [Duncan, George T. and Diane Lambert.
-“The Risk of Disclosure for Microdata.”
-Journal of Business & Economic Statistics 7 (1989): 207-217](https://www.tandfonline.com/doi/pdf/10.1080/07350015.1989.10509729?needAccess=true)):

-*   **Identity disclosure** - the association of a known individual with a data record; a single or small number of data attributes could re-identify the individual.
-Once an individual has been identified, you can then learn all the other data for that individual.
-*   **Attribute disclosure** - confidential information can be revealed and attributed to a subject.
-*   **Inferential disclosure** - the combination of outputs from the same source to reveal information.
-*   **Population disclosure** - released data allows you to learn something about an entire population.

 ### Primary vs secondary disclosure

 Primary disclosure describes the situation where confidential data can be obtained **directly** from the data.
 An example of primary disclosure can be seen in the table below, where you can learn that only 1 member of the population who is aged 21-30 has heart disease.